KyleCaulkins/bikesharing/README.md

 ![user_trips](/Images/day_heat.png)

+This visualization displays the user type by day and gender.
+There is a high use subscribers with the service throughout the weekdays.
+There also appears to be a large use of the bike sharing service by males.

 ## Summary

+Overall, this analysis should provide a significant amount of information about how Citi Bike is used in New York City to the Des Moines investors.
+There appears to be a large amount of use around commuting hours, which would suggest that many of the subscribers to the service are locals and not all tourists.
+The area of use is in the most heavily populated areas.
+There also appears to be a larger use of the bike sharing service by males.
+This information should be useful when deciding on where to start, when to perform maintenance, and what audiences need more targeted marketing.

+Recommendations for further analysis include an additive end location visualization and trip duration by bicycle id additive list.
+The idea for additive end location is to create a visualization to represent what docks the bicycles are ending up at.
+There may be certain locations or routes that are being used that are accumulating bikes.
+This visualization will help address a plan of where to add docks or a plan for redistributing bicycles.
+The second recommendation is for a trip duration by bicycle id additive list.
+This will count hours on each bike and will help with targeted maintenance, as well as popular bike styles.

+All in all, the business has potential and is likely to attract attention for further investment.
+The data and interactive visualizations are available to help answer further questions from investors.

 There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)
 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.